Kin home insurance review: Top-rated coverage for homeowners in 4 high-risk states

 The bottom line

-Kin homeowners insurance is ideal for homeowners in California, Florida, Louisiana, and South Carolina who aren’t afraid to work with a company based solely online.
+Kin homeowners insurance is ideal for homeowners in Alabama, Arizona, Florida, Louisiana, Mississippi, and South Carolina who aren’t afraid to work with a company based solely online.
 Since it sells policies directly to consumers without brokers or middlemen, it’s able to cut down on company costs and pass on its savings to customers.
 And as a member-owned company, Kin pays out dividends to policyholders if claims are lower than expected each year.

 Kin offers quotes, claims filing, and customer service entirely online or over the phone, so it might not be the right fit if you’re used to visiting a local agent in person.
 We also like that the insurer partners with reliable home service providers to make repairs easier after filing a claim.